 Doug Owens sang it in 1964 live at Melbourne Town Hall, a recording of which was included on the album Australian Folk Night.

 John Kirkpatrick and Sue Harris sang Jim Jones in 1976 on their Topic album Among the Many Attractions at the Show Will Be a Really High Class Band.
-They commented in their sleeve notes:
+They noted:

 The New High Level Ranters sang Jim Jones in 1982 on their eponymous Topic album The New High Level Ranters.
-They commented in their sleeve notes:
+They noted:

 A transportation song from Australia to a tune that Pete [Wood] prefers, although imperfectly remembered, originally written by Mick Slocom of Melbourne.
 Historians would rightly quibble about the temporal juxtaposition of the transport fleets and The Bold Jack Donahue.
 However, the sentiments and feel of the song are right.